Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The 5-bio method

-Nicolas Cole and Dickie Bush co-founded Ship 30 for 30.
+That's what Nicolas Cole and Dickie Bush teach.

-It must answer four questions in one breath.
+It answers four questions in one breath.

-In one line you know who he is and why to trust him.
+One line, and you know who he is and why to trust him.

 🚗 The steps